 Severe Infection | Systemic inflammatory response, metabolic abnormalities, or critical limb ischemia | Broad-spectrum intravenous antibiotic therapy, combined with prompt surgical debridement |

 Proper infection control and prevention strategies are crucial in managing diabetic foot ulcers and reducing the risk of severe complications.
-Studies show that podiatrist care for diabetic foot can lower amputation risk and hospital admissions13.
+Studies show that podiatrist care for diabetic foot can lower amputation risk and hospital admissions.

 “Diabetic foot infections can be polymicrobial, involving both aerobic and anaerobic bacteria.
 Proper infection control and prevention strategies are crucial in managing these complex infections.”